Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Topological Stabiliser Codes and Defects

-Excitations of topological stabiliser code have exotic properties, due to the topological ordering of the model.
+Excitations of topological stabiliser codes have exotic properties, such as non-trivial braiding statistics, due to the topological ordering of the model.
 In two spatial dimensions, the localised excitations of a topological stabiliser code are anyons.
-The surface code provides the simplest example of such an anyon model, admitting four types of anyons: the vacuum ($1$), electric charges ($e$), magnetic fluxes ($m$) and a composite excitation produced by fusing a charge and a flux ($em$) \cite{Kitaev2}.
 Each type of anyon may be distinguished by its fusion and braiding rules, and collectively these rules define the anyon model.
+The surface code provides the simplest example of such an anyon model, admitting four types of anyons: the vacuum ($1$), electric charge ($e$), magnetic flux ($m$) and a composite excitation produced by fusing a charge and a flux ($em$) \cite{Kitaev2}.

+When considering higher dimensional codes, it is useful to generalise the notion of an anyon to a broader class of \textit{topological excitations}.
+Topological excitations are those that admit a well-defined notion of braiding.
+More precisely, for any topological excitation, there must be at least two spatial dimensions in which the excitation is localised and can freely be propagated by the action of local unitary operators.

+Topological excitations in $D \geq 3$ dimensions are much richer than anyons in two dimensions: they need not be point-like, but may take the form of extended objects; higher-dimensional models can display fracton order; and stable topological excitations that are not energy eigenstates can exist.
+We briefly describe each of these exotic phenomena.